msikma/cmd-tokenize/readme.md

 program  --hello  " world "
 ```

 the `value` strings will be `['my_program', '--hello', ' world ']`.
-This is done under the assumption that, if something is quoted, its whitespace might be meaningful.
+This is done under the assumption that, if something is quoted, its whitespace must be meaningful.

-Nested quotes are handled correctly up to arbitrary depth, with the important detail that the quotation depth (the number of escape backslashes before a quote) is reduced by 1.
+Nested quotes are handled correctly up to arbitrary depth, with the important detail that the quotation depth (the number of escape backslashes before a quote) is reduced by one.
 This is because, as the items are being split up from a string into an array, we no longer need the first layer: `argument` and `"argument with spaces"` become `['argument', 'argument with spaces']`.
 If the quotation marks need to be preserved, set the `preserveQuotes` option to true.

 ## License